 Elsewhere on the expansive estate, Antler Hill Village has glittering lights and Christmas decorations to enjoy.

-The basic evening visit to the Biltmore is $120-$155 and includes an audio tour of the house, 8,000 acres of gardens and grounds to explore, the Antler Hill Village & Winery, a wine tasting, and parking.
+The basic evening visit to the Biltmore includes an audio tour of the house, 8,000 acres of gardens and grounds to explore, the Antler Hill Village & Winery, a wine tasting, and parking.

 2. NC Arboretum Winter Lights